modyo/modyo-docs/docs/en/dynamic/architecture.md

 #### APIs in Modyo Connect

-[Modyo Connect](/en/connect) is a managed infrastructure service provided by Modyo on which the different integration templates available within Modyo Dynamic can be directly deployed, as shown in the following figure:
+[Modyo Connect](/en/connect) is a managed infrastructure service provided by Modyo on which the different integration templates available within Dynamic Framework can be directly deployed, as shown in the following figure:

 <img src="/assets/img/dynamic/dynamic_architecture.png" alt="Dynamic structure" style="margin-top: 40px; max-width: 700px;" />

 #### Customer Provided APIs

-The Micro Frontends available in Modyo Dynamic can be integrated directly into each client's APIs, increasing the flexibility of how they can be used.
+The Micro Frontends available in Dynamic Framework can be integrated directly into each client's APIs, increasing the flexibility of how they can be used.

 <img src="/assets/img/dynamic/dynamic_architecture2.png" alt="Dynamic structure" style="margin-top: 40px; max-width: 700px;" />

 To do this, there are two options:

-- Alter the code of the communication intermediary component, adjusting the API calls and the results to the Modyo Dynamic structure, following the [repository architecture pattern] (https://martinfowler.com/eaaCatalog/repository.html), but altering the source of the data.
+- Alter the code of the communication intermediary component, adjusting the API calls and the results to the Dynamic Framework structure, following the [repository architecture pattern] (https://martinfowler.com/eaaCatalog/repository.html), but altering the source of the data.
 - Make calls to the APIs directly from the Micro Frontends, thus eliminating the intermediary component provided by Modyo.

 :::warning Integration APIs